 Need the best pedestrian accident lawyer?
 Call Super Woman Super Lawyer today!

 If you have suffered a pedestrian accident injury, have a question about pedestrian accident liability, or need help filing a pedestrian accident claim, Super Woman Super Lawyer Maryam Parman is your partner in justice.
-Together with her firm Avrek Law, Maryam Parman has recovered over $1 Billion for clients across more than 10,000 cases.
+Together with her firm Avrek Law, Maryam Parman has recovered over $1 Billion for clients across over 25,000 cases.
 Call 800.800.6916 and get a free case evaluation today!